Genivia/ugrep/README.md

             When output is sent to the terminal, uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.
-    --pretty
+    --[no-]pretty
-            When output is sent to the terminal, enables --color and --heading.
+            When output is sent to the terminal, enables --color, --heading, -T.

 To change the color palette, set the `GREP_COLORS` environment variable or use `--colors`.
 Its value is a colon-separated list of ANSI SGR parameters that